rolancerlaux/Data-Science/BMI_Classification/README.md

 ## How to use:

-Download the attached files and run on the jupyter notebook on your machine .
+Download the attached files and run on jupyter notebook in your machine.

 Dataset link [Kaggle](https://www.kaggle.com/yersever/500-person-gender-height-weight-bodymassindex)